Astrophysical Tests of Dark Matter Self-Interactions: Theoretical considerations: from micro to macro

 which, evaluated for the DM-density in the solar-neighborhood ($\sim 0.4 \GeVcm \approx 10^7 \Msunkpc$ \cite{Read2014}), is $\sim 0.5 \mpc$ for $\sigma / m_\text{DM} = 1 \cmg$.
 Thus, SIDM scattering is neither frequent enough that the distribution of particles can be described by fluid elements with isotropic pressure, nor infrequent enough to be ignored.
 For spherically symmetric systems, the effects of these infrequent interactions can be modelled by considering energy transport, where the thermal conductivity depends on $\lambda$ (cf. Refs.~\cite{Balberg2002,Koda2011,Shapiro2014,Pollack:2014rja,nishikawa2019,Outmezguine:2022bhq,Yang:2022hkm,Yang:2022zkd}).
 However, most work on astrophysical SIDM phenomena is performed in the context of numerical simulations.
 The solution has been to use standard $N$-body methods, with the addition of Monte Carlo scattering to account for self-interactions, which we now describe further.

 The generalization of equation~\eqref{eq:R} for the interaction rate to the case of a non-stationary background is

 where $f_v$ is the velocity distribution function, here normalized such that $\int f_v(\vec{r},\vec{v}) \, \text{d}^3\vec{v} = 1$.
-In order to determine whether a particle in an $N$-body simulation should scatter, the quantities $f_v$ and $\rho$ must first be estimated from the distribution of nearby particles, and the quantity $R$ multiplied by the length of the particle's time-step to produce a probability for scattering.
-In most implementations, the value of the interaction probability computed in this way is then compared to a random number generated from a uniform distribution between $0$ and $1$, and if the computed probability exceeds the random number, a scatter takes place.
+In order to determine whether a particle in an $N$-body simulation should scatter, the {local values of $f_v$ and $\rho$ must first be estimated at the position of the particle, and the rate $R$ multiplied by the length of the particle's time-step to produce a probability for scattering.} In most implementations, the value of the interaction probability computed in this way is then compared to a random number generated from a uniform distribution between $0$ and $1$, and if the computed probability exceeds the random number, a scatter takes place.

 For velocity-independent elastic scattering, especially, treating the scattering of simulation particles (which may represent $\sim 10^{60}$ or more ``real'' DM particles) in the same fashion as microphysical scattering is a sensible assumption.
 In other words, one can visualize the scattering of simulation particles as a scaled up version of the scattering of real particles.
 One reason for this is that the astrophysically relevant quantity is the cross section per unit mass, rather than the cross section itself.
 Second, it can be shown that the actual evolution of the fine-grained phase space density of microphysical DM particles is mimicked by that of the coarse-grained phase space density (the phase-space density averaged over many particles) for macroscopic collections of particles.
 This suggests that the overall flow of energy and momentum is correctly captured by this procedure.
 It is important to remember that the transfer of energy and momentum among particles motivated the discussion of the different types of cross sections ($\sigma_{\rm T}$ and $\sigma_{\rm V}$) in the previous section.
 The choices presented in that section were also a result of the underlying assumption that the interactions of simulation particles are completely analogous to the scattering of microscopic particles.
 More complicated self-interaction models, e.g. those with non-trivial angular or velocity dependence in the differential cross section, have also been simulated in an exactly analogous manner, but with appropriate use of the momentum transfer cross section or the viscosity cross section.